a4lg/ffuzzy/README.md

 ### Advanced pre-filtering

-To narrow fuzzy hash pairs to compare, ffuzzy v0.2 provides two ways for
+To narrow fuzzy hash pairs to compare, ffuzzy v0.2 provides two ways for pre-filtering (*Note:* you have to make sure that each value in the set of normalized fuzzy hashes is unique):
-pre-filtering:

 #### Raw access to block hash substring windows

 The `block_hash_1_windows()` and `block_hash_2_windows()` methods provide raw access to block hash substring windows.
-To edit distance-based comparison to occur on two block hashes, at least one common substring must be exist.
+To edit distance-based comparison to occur on two block hashes with the same effective block size, at least one common substring must be exist.

 This is intended for relatively large scale clustering (involving separate database).